 B.) Our Patch is bought.

-D.) All makes and models of motorcycle are welcomed in the Victory Biker Church.
+D.) All makes and models of motorcycles are welcomed in the Victory Biker Church.

 E.) We are a non-territorial church and wear nothing signifying territory.